Quoi faire à Québec un samedi: notre parcours de quartier depuis le Petit Champlain

 Photo: Unsplash

-April 2025 · 7 min read · Carrera Cafe · Season: Spring
+April 2025 · 7 min read · Carrera Cafe · Season: spring

 MORNING: COFFEE AND PLACE ROYALE

-LATE MORNING: BOUTIQUES AND ALLEYS
+MORNING: SHOPS AND ALLEYS

-LUNCHTIME: TERRACE AND PLATTERS
+NOON: TERRACE AND BOARDS

 AFTERNOON: TOWARDS THE UPPER TOWN

-After lunch, take the funicular to Upper Town.
-Chateau Frontenac, Dufferin Terrace, Plains of Abraham: the afternoon is ideal for these larger spaces that require walking and open skies.
-If the weather permits, the Plains in the late afternoon are one of the most beautiful places in the city.
+After the meal, take the funicular to the Upper Town.
+Château Frontenac, Dufferin Terrace, the Plains of Abraham: the afternoon is perfect for these larger spaces that require walking and open skies.
+If the weather allows, the Plains in the late afternoon are one of the most beautiful spots in the city.

 START AND END HERE